blazejsewera/pocketbase-mantine-template/README.md

 ### Other commands

-The following command will open a dev Astro server with hot reload, and a Pocketbase server alongside it.
+The following command will open a dev Vite server with hot reload, and a Pocketbase server alongside it.

 ```sh